NetBrainAPI/NetBrain-REST-API-R11.1b/Golden Use Case Templates/Get Path By Calling APIs.md

 >After we get the token from the previous section, we need to use this token as a key to find all tenants which we have the access authentication.
 During this step, the most important feature is to get the tenant id of the corresponding tenant which we decide to work in.
 After running this API successfully, we will get the tenantId of the willing tenant which will be set as another input for next step API calling.
 If users want to get more details about this API or get errors when calling this API, please check the API documentation on [Github_tenant](https://github.com/NetBrainAPI/NetBrain-REST-API-R10.1/blob/10.1.2/REST%20APIs%20Documentation/Tenants%20and%20Domains%20Management/Get%20All%20Accessible%20Tenants%20API.md)

 ***4. call get_all_accessible_domains API.***
->In this section, we are going to find all accessible domains in the corresponding tenant with the tenantId from previous step.
-Similar with step 2, during current API call, we have to decide which domain we are going to work in, and get the domainId meanwhile to prepare for next API calling.
+>In this section, we are going to find all accessible domains in the corresponding tenant with the tenantId from the previous step.
+Similar to step 2, during the current API call, we need to decide which domain we'd like to work in, and get the domainId meanwhile to prepare for the next API calling.
 If users get errors when calling this API, please check the API documentation on [Github_domain](https://github.com/NetBrainAPI/NetBrain-REST-API-R10.1/blob/10.1.2/REST%20APIs%20Documentation/Tenants%20and%20Domains%20Management/Get%20All%20Accessible%20Domains%20API.md)

 ***5. call specify_a_working_domain API.***<br>
->After running this step successfully, the full login processes is complete; this means we have joined in the Netbrain System by calling APIs (because we have recorded our tenantId and domainId，if users don't know the ID of corresponding tenant and domain, please fully follow step 1 ~ step 4 in use case 1).
-Next step, we will start to use Netbrain functions formally.
+>After running this step successfully, the full login processes is complete; this means we have joined the Netbrain System by calling APIs (Because we have recorded our tenantId and domainId, if users don't know the ID of corresponding tenant and domain, please fully follow step 1 ~ step 4 in use case 1).
+As the next step, we will start to use Netbrain functions formally.
 If users want to get more details about this API or get errors when calling this API, please check the API documentation on [Github_working_domain](https://github.com/NetBrainAPI/NetBrain-REST-API-R10.1/blob/10.1.2/REST%20APIs%20Documentation/Authentication%20and%20Authorization/Specify%20A%20Working%20Domain%20API.md).

 ***6. call resolve_device_gateway API***
 >Since we have specified the hostname of source device and destination device in the beginning, we can call resolve devices gateway API here.
-To re-iterate, if users want to get path result by calling APIs, then users must follow the sequencial of Step 2.
+To re-iterate, if users want to get path result by calling APIs, then users must follow step 2 sequentially.
 In this section, we will input the Ips list we got from previous section.
-After the API runs successfully, we will get a gateway list with some device informations which will be the required as the input for the next section.
+After the API runs successfully, we will get a gateway list with some device information which will be required as the input for the next section.
 If users want to get more details about this API or get errors when calling this API, please check the API documentation on [Github_Gateway](https://github.com/NetBrainAPI/NetBrain-REST-API-R10.1/blob/10.1.2/REST%20APIs%20Documentation/Path%20Management/Resolve%20Device%20Gateway%20API.md)

 ***7. call calculate_path API***
 >In this section, we are going to call the Calculate Path API and set the gateway information list as a input (other inputs are shown in following code cell).
 When calling this API, users must input the required parameters correctly and follow the format of each inputs examples ([Github_calPath](https://github.com/NetBrainAPI/NetBrain-REST-API-R10.1/blob/10.1.2/REST%20APIs%20Documentation/Path%20Management/Path%20Calculation%20API.md)).
 After calling this API successfully, we will get the corresponding taskId of gateway information which has been put in.
 And the taskId is the only required input for next section.
 If users want to get more details about this API or get errors when calling this API, please check the API documentation on [Github_calPath](https://github.com/NetBrainAPI/NetBrain-REST-API-R10.1/blob/10.1.2/REST%20APIs%20Documentation/Path%20Management/Calculate%20Path%20API.md).